 The activities associated with Component 1 TVET Sector Policy, Planning and Oversight were mostly suspended from the beginning of June 2014.
 The exceptions were the continuation of apprenticeship reform (Output 1.2) and the further strengthening of TVET advisory mechanisms (Output 1.4) which are understood to be aligned to core KIT activities.
 The cessation of component one was driven by Australian aid budget reductions as well as an apparent urgent requirement for KIT senior management to be strengthened under Component 2.
-The strengthening of KIT senior management requirement and experienced I-Kiribati being available for the KIT Principal position.
+The strengthening of KIT senior management required the transfer of the TVETSSP Team Leader into the role of KIT Principal following an extended recruitment process with no suitably qualified and experienced I-Kiribati being available for the KIT Principal position.
 In addition progress with other Component 1 activities was impacted by a high turnover of senior MLHRD administrative staff (Secretaries, Deputy Secretaries and Senior Assistant Secretaries) and at times reduced availability of the same administrative and senior technical staff.
 The result was a slower pace of progress for TVET reform activities within and beyond the Ministry.
 It should be noted however, that some continued and positive progress has been made against the delivery of former component 1 outputs.